zhengjunyao-work/arc24/docs/modeling/Iteration_03_fine-tune_on_arc.md

 I have concerns about the memory usage.
 When training to learn to count the number of tokens was below 1k, but here it might grow to 8k.

+TODO: color swap (does it have sense?) or to remap the colors on each task

 ### Going to the cloud

 #### AWS